Your ‘Ask Vivian Week’ Answers

 Dear Judith,

 Indeed, water is crucial to bone health and general health as well.
 There are several problems with tap water, besides its acidic pH: it contains many toxic and acidifying chemicals that we should not ingest.
-As I explain in great detail in The Missing Link, a book that is part of the Save Our Bones Program, besides chlorine, chloramines, and other undesirable chemicals used to disinfect tap water, fluoride is of great concern to your bone health.
+As I explain in great detail in the Osteoporosis Hydration Protocol, a book that is part of the Osteoporosis Reversal Program, besides chlorine, chloramines, and other undesirable chemicals used to disinfect tap water, fluoride is of great concern to your bone health.

 Fluoride, a poison used mainly for pest control, is added for the purpose of preventing tooth decay.
 It not only has failed to show any clear benefits to dental health, many scientific studies confirm that fluoride increases the risk of fractures.